aws-samples/application-migration-with-aws-workshop/README.md

 **Application Migration Workshop**

+Step-by-step instructions are available at https://application-migration-with-aws.workshop.aws/

 Self-paced activity that allows you to learn how to migrate applications to AWS cloud:
   - Re-hosting of webserver with [AWS CloudEndure Migration](https://aws.amazon.com/cloudendure-migration/)
   - Re-platforming of database with [AWS Database Migration Service](https://aws.amazon.com/dms/)
   - Modernization of webserver to containers running on [Amazon Elastic Container Service](https://aws.amazon.com/ecs/)

 This repository includes:
  - **Application Migration Workshop** instructions deployed to https://application-migration-with-aws.workshop.aws/